nottrobin/robinwinslow.uk/_posts/2016-01-08-the-moment.md

 ---
-title: "The moment: An abstract though piece"
+title: "The moment: An abstract thought piece"
 description: "Travelling home on the train, late at night, extremely tired and slightly drunk, I had a surreal conversation with a 13 year old kid about hacking.
 During the space afterwards, I wrote this."
 tags:
   - personal